Course Syllabus

 Final Group Project Report (group): The purpose of this assignment is to get hands-on experience with writing about research.
 As a group, you will construct a final report in the form of an academic paper where you present your research questions and the steps you took to answer those questions.
 Where appropriate, you can re-use or elaborate upon content from previous project write-ups.
 However, your report should demonstrate that you understand the format and norms of research papers like the ones you have been reading throughout the semester.

-You may use AI Language Tools to improve writing you have already done if properly cited.
-For example, if you are answering a question on a class turn-in but are concerned about the writing, you may give your writing to these tools and ask them to generate improved text IF you cite that you have done so in the assignment and include the prompts you used with your original text.
+You may use Generative AI tools to improve writing you have already done if you include the prompt and response along with the tool used.
+This should include the entire original text.
+For example, if you are answering a question on a class turn-in but are concerned about the writing, you may give your writing to these tools and ask for improved writing or grammar IF you cite that you have done so in the assignment and include the prompts you used and your original text.

 You may use a spell-checking tool without citation.
 You may use office-product (e.g., Google Docs, MS Office, Libre Office, Open Office) grammar checkers without citation.
 If you use a grammar service such as Grammar.ly, please note that you have done so but you do not need to include the original prompts.